 1.c.
 Transparency mechanisms for your AC/SO deliberations, decisions and elections

-Transparency mechanisms for the ISPCP are outlined <insert here>.
+There are no specific transparency mechanisms for the ISPCP outlined.
+However, the ISPCP Articles (2009) describe the decision making and election processes in detail.
+Elections are managed and recorded by the secretariat.

 RESOURCES: